BE-LIKE-BRO/TF-AWS-Bean-WebApp/README.md

 # TF-AWS-WebApp
-These resources provisionn a complete beanstalk environment with networks and security groups configured.
+These resources provision a complete beanstalk environment with networks and security groups configured.

-To run this, Simply clone this repo, generate keypair, modify keypair.tf file.
+To run this, Simply clone this repo, generate keypair then modify keypair.tf file with new keypair details.
-When this is done, simply run "terraform apply" .
-Terraform should be installed on the system
+When this is done, run "terraform apply".
+Terraform needs to be installed on the system for this to work